 Joe’s Pancake House here in Tucson is no exception, outside of being exceptional.
 Nestled nearly inconspicuously on the corner of Kolb and Golf Links Road, Joe’s has been an eastside eating institution since 1984.

 The tale of its inception is one that is all-American as well.
 A man by the name of Joseph Abi-Ad migrated to Tucson from Lebanon on the accounts of a good friend working an oil rig who invited him to come and visit.
 Joseph liked Tucson so much that he decided to stay and call this desert hamlet home.
-Having very little money or experience in western culture, Joseph decided to cook American-style breakfasts in a spot near his house that offered him a small space to do so.
+Having very little money or experience in Western culture, Joseph decided to cook American-style breakfasts in a spot near his house that offered him a small space to do so.

 That spot was a Tastee-Freez.
 That spot would later become Joe’s Pancake House.

-Joseph set up his makeshift kitchen between pinball machines and a soda fountain, walked across the parkway, bought eggs, bacon, and such from a supermarket, then began cranking out breakfasts for the neighboring community.
+Joseph set up his makeshift kitchen between pinball machines and a soda fountain, walked across the parkway, bought eggs, bacon, and such from a supermarket, and then began cranking out breakfasts for the neighboring community.
 In a Tastee-Freez.

 “He would make maybe ten dollars a day the first week, then twenty the next, and pretty soon he was actually making a living off of cooking breakfast,” said Mary Brindley.

-Brindley is Joseph’s daughter who has been running and managing Joe’s side by side with her father since, well, about the time she got her driver’s license.
+Brindley is Joseph’s daughter who has been running and managing Joe’s side-by-side with her father since, well, about the time she got her driver’s license.

 “This is a 100% family-owned and operated business,” says Brindley.
 “Always has been and it always will be.”